 Window shades make an excellent, wipe-clean shelf and drawer liners.
 Recycle an old shade or ask the shade department staff at a local home centre to go through their box of scraps.
-Heavy, 12-mil shades make the best liners.
+Heavy shades make the best liners.
 Check out more thrifty ways to repurpose common household items.

 Get a Cooking Caddy for Convenience

 Keep condiments and spices in an easy-to-carry rack to free up countertop space.
 You always want salt, cooking oils and your favourite spices next to the stove because you use them every day.
 But they don't have to take up valuable counter space full time.
 Place them all in a caddy that you can instantly stow in a cabinet after cooking.
 You'll find caddies in various shapes, sizes and prices at any store that sells kitchenware.